 Are your artistic talents limited to drawing identical cats while you’re on the phone?
 Are your kids' drawings starting to look a bit more realistic than yours?

-- Take a drawing class?
+- Why not take a drawing class?

-- Take drawing lessons online?
+- Or a drawing tutorial online?

-- Or try out a free beginner art lesson?
+- Or a free beginners art lesson?

 - Hand-eye co-ordination

 These will all show improvement even after your first visit to an art class.